thingsdb/ThingsDocs/source/includes/_r_new_user.md

 EOQ
 ```

-> Example return value in JSON format (the new collection id)
+> Example return value in JSON format (the new user id)

 ```json
 null